 See if your group is a team or not.
 Ideal support for team leaders and all team members to discuss together.

 Here is the link to this item: TN41 - What makes a group a team.pdf

 Send a Tweet about this resource:Tweet

-These notes have been updated in March 2020 with minor alterations throughout the text.
+These notes have been updated in March 2022 with minor alterations to the text.